Cosmic-Infinity/split-it-all/README.md

 It was a dark and stormy night.
 In a room humid with sweat, temperature reached 29°C. The night slipped from 3rd to 4th, it was March of 2022, Friday.
 I had school the other day, and yet, I was up all night trying to extract images from this japanese VN.

 This was a curious case.
 After somehow extracting the the files from this absurd `.arc` format, I was at a loss.
 Each animations, as it seemed, was a long image file with each animation frame placed side to side.
-Each frame measuring `960 pixels` width.
+Each frame measuring `960 pixels` wide.
 I wanted those animations bad.
 But  manually cutting up each frame perfectly was near about impossible.
 So, I did what every self proclaimed programmer would.
 I considered automating it all with code.

 ## The Journey (not worth reading. this is a note to self)